dnlbauer/WHAM/README.md

+Weighted Histogram Analysis Methid (WHAM)
+===
+This is an fast implementation of the weighted histogram analysis method written in Rust.
+It allows the calculation of multidimensional free energy profiles from umbrella sampling simulations.

+Features
+---
+- Fast, especially for small systems
+- Multidimensional
+- Unit tested

 TODO
-====
+---
-- Multithreading
+- Multithreading (?)
-- Error analysis
+- Error analysis / bootstrapping
-- Better error handling (file read/write)
-- Better File I/O performance (file read in slow)
+- Better error messages during file I/O

-- integration tests
+License
+---
+WHAM is licensed under the GPLv3 license.
+Please read the LICENSE file in this repository for more information.

+Parts of this work, especially some perfomance optimizations and the I/O format, are inspired by the implementation of A. Grossfield (*Grossfield, Alan, "WHAM: the weighted histogram analysis method", http://membrane.urmc.rochester.edu/content/wham*).